Rudra78996/Category-tabs/README.md

 This project is a simple implementation of category tabs using HTML, CSS, and JavaScript.

-## How to Clone
+## How to Use:

-To clone this project, follow these steps:
+A) clone this project, follow these steps:

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to clone the project.